Do I need a cortisone injection?

 It may be given as the only treatment, hoping the single injection will be all it needs.
 We find this is only effective in some cases (but not often).
 Generally just implementing an cortisone injection alone doesn’t address the underlying issues, so tends to be short term, temporary relief only.

 From our experience, a cortisone injection has greater long term benefits when combined with Physiotherapy.
 Your Physiotherapist can assess your injury, and identify underlying issues, such as weakness, tightness, or modified movement patterns.
 If these are not addresses, the irritated structure will become irritate again, soon after the cortisone has worn off.

 This ‘quick jab’ can be a tempting option, particularly when you’re still in pain after weeks, or months.
 Speak to your GP first if cortisone sounds like something you might need.

 From the physiotherapist perspective, here’s my rule of thumb when considering a cortisone injection (Please note: Seek individual medical advice for your specific injury):

 If the injury happened because of a sudden trauma e.g. car accident or a fall, then cortisone on it’s own may be helpful.

-If the injury happened in ANY OTHER WAY, cortisone on it's own may provide some short term relief for a few weeks or months, although the injury will keep coming back until you address the reason the injury started in the first place.
-If the pain has been there for more than 4 weeks, you will also need the guidance of a physiotherapist, as you must go through a thorough rehabilitation program to properly recover and stop the injury flaring up again.
+If the injury happened in ANY OTHER WAY, including gradual onset pain or injury, then cortisone on it’s own may provide some short term relief for a few weeks or months only.
+We find that the injury will keep coming back until you address the reason the injury started in the first place.

 Do you have an ache that just keeps coming back?
-Our physiotherapists work closely with many clients with long term injuries, and may have the answer you need, to get you back to feeling great.
-You can book in to see one of our physiotherapists by clicking the link below.
+Our physiotherapists work closely with many clients with long term injuries, and can guide you back to feeling great.
+You can book in to see one of our physiotherapists by clicking the ‘Book now’ button